IbrahimAhmad20/Bitenow/content.md

 Approve your weekly meal plan: Once per week, approve the meal plan generated for you by Omnifood AI.
 You can change ingredients, swap entire meals, or even add your own recipes.

-Receive meals at convenient time: Best chefs in town will cook your selected meal every day, and we will deliver it to your door whenever works best for you.
+Receive meals at convenient time: Best chefs in town will cook your s elected meal every day, and we will deliver it to your door whenever works best for you.
 You can change delivery schedule and address daily!

 ### Omnifood works with any diet